usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

 +++
 author = "Matt Camp"
-title = "Nix in the Wild: Nixing your Codebase" date = "2024-08-01" image = "nix-in-the-wild.png"
+title = "Nix in the Wild: Nixing Your Codebase" date = "2024-08-01" image = "nix-in-the-wild.png"
 description = ""
 tags = [
 "Nix",
 "Flakes"
 ]
 categories = [
 "Nix",
 "DevOps",
 ]
-series = ["Nix in the wild"]
+series = ["Nix in the Wild"]
 +++

-# Nix in the Wild: Nixing your Codebase
+# Nix in the Wild: Nixing Your Codebase

 Welcome back to the 'Nix in the Wild' series.
 In this post, we'll dive into the practical steps of integrating Nix into your existing codebase.
 We'll establish the foundational elements, including